From luxury chic rooms to budget lofts, these stylish boutique hotels boast a one-of-a-kind experience.

 Hotel Indigo is no average boutique hotel.
-The charming hotel, housed in a former Joo Chiat Police station, pays homage to the neighbourhood’s Peranakan heritage.
-Its interiors boast everything from vintage-style tiles and artwork to antique furnishings, while its restaurant, Baba Chews and Eatery, serves up cuisine from The Straits of Malacca.
-Its Katong location is also a major plus in our books – we recommend taking a whole afternoon to explore the street art, pre-war shophouses and myriad of coffee shops and restaurants that have contributed to the neighbourhood’s thriving, historic culture.
+The charming space, housed in the former Joo Chiat Police Station, pays homage to the neighbourhood’s Peranakan heritage.
+Its interiors boast everything from vintage-style tiles and artwork to antique furnishings.
+Meanwhile, its restaurant Baba Chews and Eatery serves cuisine from The Straits of Malacca.
+Its Katong location is also a major plus in our books.
+We recommend taking a whole afternoon to explore the street art, pre-war shophouses and coffee shops and restaurants that contribute to the neighbourhood’s thriving, historic culture.

 Hotel Indigo Singapore Katong, 86 East Coast Road, Singapore 428788

 Perhaps one of the oldest hotels on this list, The Scarlet Singapore first opened in 2004 to much fanfare.
 Sensual, intimate and dripping with opulence, the hotel’s rooms feature arresting hues of precious stones and lavish decor (we’re talking leopard print, patent leather and python).
 To cap off your sexy staycay, pop over to nearby rooftop bars for breezy cocktails and nibbles before you descend to your love nest’s private jacuzzi tub (only available in the Passion Suite) for a snuggle… and more.